jvlflame/JAV-Sort-Scrape-javlibrary/README.md

 ## Change Notes
 **Clone the repository to get the latest changes**
+###v1.4.4
+- Add option to crop cover image to poster size (378x533) for better viewing on Emby
+- Fix html txt file not moving into folder if file already exists

 ### v1.4.3
 - Add -Prompt parameter to Set-JAVNfo.ps1 to show changes before confirming.
 To remove, remove the parameter in the Set-JAVNfo.ps1 script on the last line
 - Add option to add video genre as a 'tag' metadata option to allow for multi-genre/tag sorting in Jellyfin